slsu0424/slsu0424.github.io/_posts/2023-10-24-chat-with-healthcare-data.md

 https://www.nature.com/articles/s41591-023-02448-8

-This was a topic that I explored back in September, where I presented the 2nd iteration of my talk on Large Language Models (LLMs).
-I had a chance to go a bit deeper into the demos that covered integrating LLMs with LangChain and SQL, and this tutorial explores those demos in more detail.
+This was a topic I also explored in my September [tech talk]() LLMs, where I had a chance to go deeper into the demos that covered integrating LLMs with LangChain and SQL.
+This tutorial explores those demos in more detail.

 Pre-requisites: